chapel-lang/chapel/doc/rst/language/spec/tuples.rst

    Tuple expressions and other forms of referential tuple are designed to act like a lightweight bundle of arguments.
-They behave similarly to the individual arguments of a routine call.
+They behave similarly to the individual arguments of a function call.

-   It would be prohibitively expensive for some argument types (such as arrays) to be copied by default when passed as an argument to a routine call.
+   It would be prohibitively expensive for some argument types (such as arrays) to be copied by default when passed as an argument to a function call.

    The same logic applies to tuple expressions.
 When the default argument intent of a value's type is some form of ``ref``, a tuple expression will